-- Ensuring that careers advice and information provides high aspirations and a wide range of options for pupils with SEN. - Helping pupils and parents understand and explore how the support they will receive in school will change as they move into different settings, and what support they are likely to need to achieve their ambitions. - Securing access to independent face-to-face support for pupils with SEND or disabilities to make successful transitions.
+- Ensuring that careers advice and information provides high aspirations and a wide range of options for pupils with SEND. - Helping pupils and parents understand and explore how the support they will receive in school will change as they move into different settings, and what support they are likely to need to achieve their ambitions. - Securing access to independent face-to-face support for pupils with SEND or disabilities to make successful transitions.

-Arrangements for transfers between schools/settings
+21 Arrangements for Transfers between schools/settings

-The requirement for transfer of pupil data and information at the end of each Key Stage and when children change school, applies equally to the transfer of SEN information.
+The requirement for transfer of pupil data and information at the end of each Key Stage and when children change school, applies equally to the transfer of SEND information.
 Therefore, Individual Action Plans, evidence of outside assessment, evidence of intervention etc. will need to be transferred, along with the usual data, within fifteen days of the child leaving the school.
 Schools/ settings need to be able to demonstrate that this has happened.

 Additionally, it is good practice for the SENCO/ learning support teacher/ resource base teacher to work with feeder schools, at the very least during the term prior to transfer, in order to understand the needs of identified pupils.
 Best practice would be for receiving schools to work with feeder schools in a way that allows them to influence the way in which targets are written, to ensure they are meaningful when the child starts at their new school.
-For example the SENCO may arrange attendance at the last annual review of Statements.
 This not only allows them to ensure that the agreed targets and ways of working are relevant to the new school, but also to start the process of building a relationship with the child and their parent/ carer.